-We are excited to announce the renewal of the Catalyst Awards cycle.
-The application portal will open this fall for the January 14, 2022 deadline.
+We are excited to announce the renewal of the Catalyst Awards.
+The application portal is now open for the January 14, 2022 deadline.

 These grant awards of up to $75,000 support the promising research and creative endeavors of our early career faculty with the goal of launching them on a path to a sustainable and rewarding academic career.
 We encourage applicants to propose a project that will help solidify their rising position within their field.

 Applications from early-career faculty in any academic or professional discipline at the university are encouraged to apply.

 - The term “early-career” is defined as any full-time tenure-track faculty member who was first appointed to a full-time, tenure track faculty position at any institution within no less than three (3) years and no more than ten (10) years as of July 1 of the deadline year.
 For the 2022 cycle, eligibility was extended one year due to the missed 2021 cycle.

 - Eligible 2022 applicants were appointed to their first full-time, tenure track faculty position between July 1, 2011 and June 30, 2019.

 - Non-tenure-track Research Associates and Research Scientists at the School of Medicine (SOM), Bloomberg School of Public Health (BSPH), the Whiting School of Engineering (WSE), and the Krieger School of Arts and Sciences (KSAS) are NOT eligible for the Catalyst Award, but are encouraged to consider applying for the Discovery Award.

 Only one application per person, per year.
 Successful applicants will not be eligible for subsequent Catalyst Awards.